What is Monad (MON)? The High-Performance Ethereum-Compatible Layer-1 Explained (2026)

 Use Cases: What Monad Enables

-• Gaming and metaverse apps: Near-zero fees and fast confirmation times enable smooth, interactive gameplay on-chain.
+• Gaming and metaverse apps: Near-zero fees and fast confirmation times enable real-time gameplay, digital asset ownership, and immersive experiences across on-chain games and the broader metaverse.

 For comparison, Ethereum processes around 15 TPS with average finality of 12–15 seconds, while Monad achieves 10,000 TPS and 800 ms finality - a leap that makes it suitable for high-volume applications once reserved for centralized systems.